 If you are visiting in search of information on helping a friend in need, please visit the Relationship & Sexual Violence Prevention Center website.

-If you are an individual seeking support for changes in academic, living, transportation and working situations, learn about WashU’s interim measures and accommodations, and how to request help.
+If you are an individual seeking support for changes in academic, living, transportation and working situations, learn about WashU’s supportive measures and accommodations, and how to request help.

 BarnesJewish Hospital: One Barnes Hospital Plaza, St. Louis, MO 63110

 1201 S Big Bend Blvd, Richmond Heights MO 631117

 St. Mary’s Health Center: 6420 Clayton Road, St. Louis, MO 63117

 Emergency Support Team (EST): A volunteer student organization that provides 24-hour emergency medical care to the WashU community.
 Half of the members are licensed Emergency Medical Technicians (EMTs), and the other half are certified in standard first aid.

 Habif Health and Wellness Center (Danforth Campus): Provides medical, mental health, and health promotion services designed to enhance the physical and emotional well-being of students.

 Nathan Dardick House on the South 40 Danforth Campus

 WUSM Student Mental Health Service: Provides on-site medical, mental health, and health promotion services to medical campus students.